lana-20/selenium-calendar-datepicker/README.md

 So, this is how I commonly implement the logic for the datepicker test cases.

 Some datepickers are easy - can directly select the month and year from a dropdown.
-Let's explore this ecxample.
+Let's explore this example with https://www.dummyticket.com/dummy-ticket-for-visa-application/.